 Barbados is a much-developed Caribbean island known for the British influence that's still in evidence, with cricket, high tea, and driving on the left.
 Barbados is the Caribbean's most eastern island and is highly popular with UK visitors.

-Resorts below include several all inclusive options and one legendary luxury resort that welcomes families.
+Resorts below include several all-inclusive options and one legendary luxury resort that welcomes families.

-On the "cheap and cheerful" south coast, this mid-sized resort has 100 spacious suites on 2.5 acres with free-form pools, swim-up bar, and waterfalls.
+Bougainvillea Beach Resort: On the "cheap and cheerful" south coast, this mid-sized resort has 100 spacious suites on 2.5 acres with free-form pools, swim-up bar, and waterfalls.
 Meal plans are available.
 The Bougainvillea is "Green Globe" certified, meaning it meets certain environmental standards.

-The Caribbean With Kids guidebook says "you'll feel the elegance and refinement of Barbados and Britain" at this resort, built as the home of shipping magnate Sir Edward Cunard.
+The Fairmont Glitter Bay: The Caribbean With Kids guidebook says "you'll feel the elegance and refinement of Barbados and Britain" at this resort, built as the home of shipping magnate Sir Edward Cunard.
 Kids are welcome, with kiddie pool and kids' club.

 Sandy Lane Hotel: A top-end resort, for those seeking luxury and prestige.
 Kids are welcome, with Tree House Club for ages 3 to 12, including some evening hours; Toddler Corner and The Den Teen Center.

-Part of the Elegant Hotels Group on Barbados, Turtle Beach is a "posh" place on the South Coast, with 1500 feet of white sand beach; and Kids Club.
+Turtle Beach Resort: Part of the Elegant Hotels Group on Barbados, Turtle Beach is a "posh" place on the South Coast, with 1500 feet of white sand beach; and Kids Club.
 (Several other Elegant Hotels are on the upscale West Coast; some have kids' clubs.)

-Beyond resorts: many families visiting Barbados rent villas/condo's; the busy South Coast is a prime area.
+Many families visiting Barbados rent villas/condo's; the busy South Coast is a prime area.

 --Please note that the writer has not visited all these properties in person, and always check resort sites for updates.